-Substance Addictions, otherwise known as Substance Dependence, can be defined in a number of ways, they involve compulsively seeking to use a substance or repeat certain behaviours regardless of the potentially negative social, psychological and physical consequences.
+Substance Addictions, otherwise known as Substance Dependence, can be defined in a number of ways.
+Generally, they involve compulsively seeking to use a substance or repeating certain behaviours regardless of the potentially negative social, psychological and physical consequences.
 Addictions can include alcoholism, illegal & prescriptive drug dependence, compulsive gambling, excessive internet use, gaming addiction, eating disorders and compulsive sex, to name just a few.
 Drugs, in particular, have the most powerful effects on the body and mind and they can become addictive emotionally, psychologically, even physically.

 Drug use crosses the line into drug addiction when you feel you have to have the drug, and you increase the amount of the drug you take.
 Using drugs or repeating certain compulsive behaviours can become a way of coping with painful psychological feelings such as anxiety, depression & loneliness.
 Various factors, such as your personality, your genetic makeup and peer pressure, affect your likelihood of becoming addicted to a drug.
 In addition, some drugs, such as heroin or cocaine, produce a physical addiction much more quickly than other drugs do for many people.